 The maker of the Prius, the world’s best-selling gas- electric hybrid car, is set to regain the title of world’s best- selling automaker from General Motors Co.
-(GM) and Volkswagen AG (VOW3) this year, as the industry heads for a record year.
+(GM:US) and Volkswagen AG (VOW3) this year, as the industry heads for a record year.
 Global 2012 sales will top 80 million cars and trucks for the first time, as robust U.S. and Japanese purchases offset a European downturn, according to estimates from LMC Automotive.

 In 2013, Toyota’s overseas sales will rise 8 percent to 7.87 million, while deliveries in Japan will decline to 2.04 million, the company said in the statement.